MicrosoftDocs/powerbi-docs/articles/powerbi-sample-datasets.md

 #  What sample data is available to use with Power BI?
 Say you're new to Power BI and want to try it out but don't have any data.
 Or maybe you have a dataset, but because you don't understand (yet) how Power BI works, you worry that you might somehow damage your dataset?

 No need to stress out! obviEnce ([www.obvience.com](http://www.obvience.com/)) and Microsoft have created samples for you to use until you feel more comfortable with Power BI.
 The data is anonymized and represents different industries: finance, HR, sales, and more.
-And as you read through our online documentation you'll discover tutorials and examples that use these same samples and that means that you'll be able to follow along.
+And as you read through our online documentation you'll discover tutorials and examples that use these same samples which means that you'll be able to follow along.

    ![](media/powerbi-sample-datasets/power-bi-samples.png)